 If this organization says no to part or all of your appeal, it means they agree with our decision not to approve your request (or part of your request).
-(This is called "upholding the decision."
-It is also called "turning down your appeal.").
+(This is called "upholding the decision" or "turning down your appeal.")
 In this case, the independent review organization will send you a letter: